|

 from the

-interior with hot water, and any remaining will soften when the
+interior with hot water, good

-heats under load, lubricating the interior, preventing 'internal
+heats under load, lubricating the interior, which might not work to advantage, preventing 'internal chafing.'
+Of course I don't

-chafing.'
-Of course I don't expect anybody to play with a pot
+expect anybody to play with a pot of melted

 wax in their sailboat cockpit, but at my workbench it should